 - Squealing or Grunting.
-Rabbits would rarely scream or make any sound unless it’s absolutely unpreventable.
-Prey creatures like rabbits would only make them more noticeable to predators if they’re making loud sounds all the time so they learned to hide any signs of weakness like squealing.
+Rabbits would rarely scream or make any noise unless it’s absolutely unavoidable.
+Prey creatures like rabbits would only make them more noticeable to predators if they made loud sounds all the time, so they learned to hide any signs of weakness like squealing.
 If your rabbit is squealing, you need to take this seriously and find out the cause.
 Your rabbit is likely scared of something or is in a lot of pain.

 - Running away/hiding.
-Rabbits would usually run away and hide from what they perceive is a danger to them and that includes loud noises.
+Rabbits will usually run away and hide from what they perceive is a danger to them, and that includes loud noises.

 - Restlessness.
-Rabbits that are frightened would also become restless especially if the loud sound that’s bothering them is continuously happening.
+Rabbits that are frightened will also become restless, especially if the loud sound that’s bothering them is continuously happening.

-- Shaking/heavy breathing.
-Shaking and heavy breathing is also a sign that your rabbit is in shock.
-Your rabbit might shake uncontrollably for hours even if the loud sound that scares it is no longer happening.
+- Shaking or heavy breathing.
+Shaking and heavy breathing are also a sign that your rabbit is in shock.
+Your rabbit might shake uncontrollably for hours, even if the loud sound that scared it is no longer happening.

 How to prevent your rabbit from dying caused by loud noises?

-The best way to prevent your rabbit from dying caused by loud noises is to muffle the sound on your home as much as possible.
+The best way to prevent your rabbit from dying from loud noises is to muffle the noise in your home as much as possible.
 You can use white noises to muffle sounds, close all of the windows, draw the curtains, hang a thick blanket on your curtain rods, and go to another room if available.

 You should also play with your rabbit as much as possible if there are loud events currently happening within your vicinity that might scare off your rabbits.